 A Gathering Place for Exploration

 The Lake Superior Estuarium creates a better future through community, collaboration and place-based education in the Lake Superior Watershed.
 The Estuarium exhibit hall houses fun, family-centered exhibits that tell the story of the St. Louis River Estuary, Lake Superior and the communities on their shores.

 Visiting the Estuarium is free, though donations are welcome.
 It is open to the public Thursday-Sunday in the summer (Memorial Day weekend through Labor Day weekend) and Friday-Saturday in the winter season.

 Classroom & Meeting Space

 The Lake Superior Estuarium includes a well-equipped classroom and meeting space and offices for the Friends of the Lake Superior Reserve and visiting researchers or students.
-To reserve the Confluence Room for your non-profit, government or business group, please contact the Reserve.
+Reserve the Confluence Room for your non-profit, government or business group.
 The facility is not currently available for private events.